Both women and men can develop back pain resulting from pelvic floor dysfunction.

 Problems that involve an active scar are most likely to improve with a treat-test-treat protocol.
 When a patient is having difficulty with a particular exercise due to pain during an exercise, the practitioner can actively treat the mechanism of the dysfunction while the patient performs the exercise.
 Patients often notice an immediate improvement of their symptoms after performing myofascial release this way, after other approaches failed to resolve their symptoms.
 Exercises may then help restore normal functional movement patterns after mechanical restrictions in the core and pelvis are eliminated.

 Some women who have a prolapse of the uterus may actually have problems that are worsened by an active scar and biomechanical concerns that distort the core, preventing the pelvic floor muscles from functioning properly.
 A holistic chiropractic approach is more likely to lead to better diagnosis and resulting treatment that looks toward resolving the problem rather than just treating it.
 In other words, there are likely more to a prolapsed uterus when an active scar is involved.

 What should you expect on a first visit to the chiropractor

 - An explanation of your problem and perhaps why it exists

-- A treatment plan that is comprehensive which may include exercises, manipulation of the spine and extremities, foot orthotics and myofascial release treatment to the involved tissues.
+- A treatment plan that is comprehensive may include exercises, manipulation of the spine and extremities, foot orthotics, and myofascial release treatment to the involved tissues.